Welcome to ROOSTERGNN Academy!

 The ROOSTERGNN Academy arises from the need for hands-on journalism education.
 Our programs provide real-world experience and training, connecting students with recognized experts in the field and giving them the necessary tools to successfully pursue their profession.

 In today’s increasingly competitive job market, practical experience is fundamental.
-Especially in the fields of journalism and communications, future employers will frequently request samples of published works, previous hands-on experience and/or professional references before hiring a candidate.
+Especially in the fields of journalism, communications, marketing and social media, future employers will frequently request samples of published works, previous hands-on experience and/or professional references before hiring a candidate.

 ROOSTERGNN Academy specializes in hands-on training.
-From day one, students learn from prestigious Experts and Mentors, acquiring the latest tools and skills, attending Editorial Meetings, Journalism Workshops, Mentoring Sessions and Feedback.
-At the end of each program, students graduate with a portfolio of published content, published in the global news agency, with the student’s name on each of his or her articles and/or photographs.
+From day one, students learn from prestigious Experts and Mentors, acquiring the latest tools and skills, attending Editorial/Marketing Meetings, hands-on Workshops, Mentoring Sessions and Feedback.
+At the end of each program, students graduate with a series of Certifications, please read the full program for the specific Certifications included in a particular program.

-ROOSTERGNN follows a strict evaluation process for emitting academic and/or curricular documentation.
+ROOSTERGNN follows a strict evaluation process for issuing academic and/or curricular documentation.
 Students must have completed all requirements of the Program to obtain any type of academic and/or curricular documentation.

 The benefits of study and internships abroad